-FERD SOCIAL ENTREPRENEURS – 2015 SUMMARISED
+FERD SOCIAL ENTREPRENEURS – 2016 SUMMARISED

-Main results in 2015
+Main results in 2016

-We had seven active portfolio companies at the end of 2015, and a further three companies transferred to the Alumni portfolio during the year.
+We had five active portfolio companies at the end of 2016, and a further three companies transferred to the Alumni portfolio during the year.
 2016 represents something of a milestone as during the year we welcomed an Alumni company back into the active portfolio for the first time, which took place when we made our first ever equity investment in a social entrepreneur.
 This investment consists of a 37.6% stake in Unicus and is intended to contribute to the company’s efforts to scale up its activities.
 The portfolio as a whole has shown that social entrepreneurs are capable of creating significant value for society (Vista Analyse, 2014).
-Our main efforts are directed at helping the companies to create a strong double bottom line with good social as well as financial results.
+Our main efforts are directed at helping companies to create a strong double bottom line with good social as well as financial results.
 In showing that such companies represent good investments for society, we are aiming to pave the way for more people to take the opportunity of investing in building a market for social entrepreneurs and companies with a clear double bottom line.
-We have worked actively with 18 companies and provided smaller amounts of support to nearly 40 other companies since our owner, Johan H. Andresen, signed the first agreement with a social entrepreneur in 2009.
-We have helped these companies to develop not just through our expertise but also with tools such as grants, loans and guarantees, in addition to providing equity capital.
+We have worked actively with 18 companies and provided smaller amounts of support to nearly 40 other companies since our owner, Johan H. Andresen, signed the first agreement with a social entrepreneur in 2008.
+We have helped these companies to develop not just through our expertise but also using tools such as grants, loans and guarantees, in addition to providing equity capital.
 We believe in long-term agreements, support that enables organisations to develop and professionalise (operations) and measuring social benefits, which are principles we share with many other social investors in Europe.

 The Alumni portfolio

-The 2015 Social Entrepreneurship Conference
+The 2016 Social Entrepreneurship Conference

 Social entrepreneurship is a growth area internationally, and the field is attracting increasing interest in Norway.
 Ferd SE is regularly approached by a large number of parties looking to learn from our experience in the field and to collaborate with us on potential projects.
 We willingly share what we have learned, both by giving talks and by meeting interested parties directly.
 We have chosen to prioritise the use of our resources on teams and individuals where we think there is good potential for practical action and benefits that will further the cause of social entrepreneurship.